psu-arts-arch-3/art-203/course-orientation/submitting-assignments.md

-Due to the variety of projects and filetypes involved in web design, we will submit work in a few different ways:
+Due to the variety of projects and filetypes involved in web design, we will submit work to a few different locations:

 **Open Studio: **class-wide galleries of images for each assignment.
 Students will leave comments here during peer reviews for exercises, assignments, and blog posts.